Preterm birth

 Preterm birth may be prevented in those at risk if the hormone progesterone is taken during pregnancy.
 Evidence does not support the usefulness of bed rest to prevent preterm labor.
 Of the approximately 900,000 preterm deaths globally in 2019, it is estimated that at least 75% of these preterm infants would have survived with appropriate cost-effective treatment, and the survival rate is highest among the infants born the latest in gestation.
 In women who might deliver between 24 and 37 weeks, corticosteroid treatment may improve outcomes.
 A number of medications, including nifedipine, may delay delivery so that a mother can be moved to where more medical care is available and the corticosteroids have a greater chance to work.
 Once the baby is born, care includes keeping the baby warm through skin-to-skin contact or incubation, supporting breastfeeding and/or formula feeding, treating infections, and supporting breathing.
 Preterm babies sometimes require intubation.

 Preterm birth is the most common cause of death among infants worldwide.
 About 15 million babies are preterm each year (5% to 18% of all deliveries).
 Late preterm birth accounts for 75% of all preterm births.
 This rate is inconsistent across countries.
-In the United Kingdom 7.9% of babies are born pre-term and in the United States 12.3% of all births are before 37 weeks gestation.
+In the United Kingdom, 7.9% of babies are born pre-term, and in the United States, 12.3% of all births are before 37 weeks of gestation.
 Approximately 0.5% of births are extremely early periviable births (20–25 weeks of gestation), and these account for most of the deaths.
 In many countries, rates of premature births have increased between the 1990s and 2010s.
 Complications from preterm births resulted globally in 0.81 million deaths in 2015, down from 1.57 million in 1990.
 The chance of survival at 22 weeks is about 6%, while at 23 weeks it is 26%, 24 weeks 55% and 25 weeks about 72%.
 The chances of survival without any long-term difficulties are lower.

 Signs and symptoms

 A new mother holds her premature baby at Kapiolani Medical Center NICU in Honolulu, Hawaii.

 Signs and symptoms of preterm labor include four or more uterine contractions in one hour.
-In contrast to false labour, true labor is accompanied by cervical dilation and effacement.
+In contrast to false labour, true labour is accompanied by cervical dilation and effacement.
 Also, vaginal bleeding in the third trimester, heavy pressure in the pelvis, or abdominal or back pain could be indicators that a preterm birth is about to occur.
 A watery discharge from the vagina may indicate premature rupture of the membranes that surround the baby.
 While the rupture of the membranes may not be followed by labor, usually delivery is indicated as infection (chorioamnionitis) is a serious threat to both fetus and mother.
 In some cases, the cervix dilates prematurely without pain or perceived contractions, so that the mother may not have warning signs until very late in the birthing process.